dougeby/IntuneDocs/intune-classic/deploy-use/restrict-access-to-skype-for-business-online-with-microsoft-intune.md

 ---
 # required metadata

-title: Protect Skype for Business Online | Microsoft Docs
+title: Protect Skype for Business Online
 description: Protect and control access to Skype for Business Online by using conditional access.
 keywords:
 author: andredm7